-- Abnormal thoughts, feeling irritable or reacting more aggressively than usually, or if you or your family and friends notice important changes in mood or behaviour. - Aggravation of epilepsy

-Your seizures may rarely become worse or happen more often, mainly during the first month after the start of the treatment or increase of the dose.
-If you experience any of these new symptoms while taking <PRODUCT NAME>, see a doctor as soon as possible.
-In a very rare form of early-onset epilepsy (epilepsy associated with SCN8A mutations) that causes multiple types of seizures and loss of skills you may notice that the seizures remain present or are becoming worse during your treatment.
+- Abnormal thoughts, feeling irritable or reacting more aggressively than usually, or if you or your family and friends notice important changes in mood or behaviour. - Aggravation of epilepsy - Your seizures may rarely become worse or happen more often, mainly during the first month after the start of the treatment or increase of the dose. - In a very rare form of early-onset epilepsy (epilepsy associated with SCN8A mutations) that causes multiple types of seizures and loss of skills you may notice that the seizures remain present or are becoming worse during your treatment.